Skip to main content

 You can focus on your credit

-You can learn more about credit and how to make healthy financial choices using Chase Credit Journey®.
-Enrollment is free for everyone, even if you don't have a relationship with Chase, and this free tool can help you monitor and manage your credit as well as set score goals with a personalized plan to help improve your credit.
+You can learn more about credit, get your credit score for free and learn how to make healthy financial choices using Chase Credit Journey®.
+Enrollment is free for everyone, even if you don't have a relationship with Chase.
+This free tool can help you monitor your credit and identity as well as set a score goal with a personalized plan, provided by Experian™, to help improve your credit score..

 You could ask for a reconsideration